Daksh3468/Are-Newer-Library-Versions-Greener/README.md

 echo 1 | sudo tee .../intel_pstate/no_turbo         # disable Turbo Boost
 ```

-`clear_cache_util.py`'s `clear_caches()` repeats a version of this before every individual benchmark operation inside each measurement script.
+Because `clear_caches()` shells out to `sudo`, the measurement script itself must be invoked with `sudo` (see below).
 For faithful reproduction, also disable networking, background services, and OS notifications, and keep ambient temperature stable, as described in the paper's methodology.

 ### 4. Running a benchmark